-According to a 2011 study that looked at the average walking speed across different age groups, men and women in their 30s and 40s tend to walk slightly faster than those in their 20s, and then walking speed slows very slightly with each subsequent decade.
-But generally, walking speed doesn’t significantly slow down until our 60s.
+According to a 2011 study that looked at average walking speeds across different age groups, men and women in their 30s and 40s tend to walk slightly faster than those in their 20s.
+Walking speed then slows very slightly with each subsequent decade before slowing significantly starting in our 60s.

 Fast: 11 minutes per mile

 Easy: 20 minutes per mile

 Going by that scale, this is about how long it takes to walk a mile plus some other common distances at a moderate pace:

 |15–20 mins||10-12 mins||30-37 mins||1 hr||2 hrs||4-4.5 hrs||6.5-8 hrs|